 8. Sell off Assets

-You may own assets such as land, an office building or equipment.
-This is not a bad thing unless you are not using these assets.
-Assets that are sitting and not increasing in value are another good place to cut costs because you have to pay taxes on land and on empty office space as well.
-Also, any unused equipment may need maintaining so, review your assets and sell off anything that you decide is not worth having.
+You may own assets such as land, an office building, or equipment.
+Assets that are not increasing in value are an excellent place to cut costs because you have to pay taxes on land and empty office spaces.
+Also, any unused equipment may need maintaining so, review your assets, and sell off anything that you decide is not worth having.

 9. Refinance High-Interest Loans

 Interest can be a considerable expense.
 Saving a on interest will make a difference.
 Even if you keep your payments the same after refinancing, you’ll be paying off more of the principal rather than just paying interest.

 10. Cut Rent or Lease Costs

 If you are paying high rent in your area, then it may be time to consider moving.
 But be aware that location is critical.
 If you can find a cheaper location that will not affect your revenues, then it’s time to start looking.